lucagrb/ALFOSC-quickred/README.md

 The spectrum is then calibrated in wavelength and flux using old calibration files (obtained on December 2019) and finally cutted in the observed wavelength range (4000-9000 \AA) and moved into the output folder.
 The raw science files are then deleted.

 Future improvements will concern detailed parameters of apall, and likely improve the structure of the code (maybe writing it in a "pythonic way")

+I acknowledge the support and discussions with Charlotte Angus, Christa Gall and Daniele B. Malesani.